Mars: Surface geology

-Geological activity is still taking place on Mars.
-The Athabasca Valles is home to sheet-like lava flows created about 200 mya.
-Water flows in the grabens called the Cerberus Fossae occurred less than 20 Mya, indicating equally recent volcanic intrusions.
-The Mars Reconnaissance Orbiter has captured images of avalanches.

-Soil

 The Phoenix lander returned data showing Martian soil to be slightly alkaline and containing elements such as magnesium, sodium, potassium and chlorine.
-These nutrients are found in soils on Earth.
-They are necessary for growth of plants.
-Experiments performed by the lander showed that the Martian soil has a basic pH of 7.7, and contains 0.6% of the salt perchlorate, concentrations that are toxic to humans.
+These nutrients are found in soils on Earth, and are necessary for plant growth.
+Experiments performed by the lander showed that the Martian soil has a basic pH of 7.7, and contains 0.6% perchlorate by weight, concentrations that are toxic to humans.

 Streaks are common across Mars and new ones appear frequently on steep slopes of craters, troughs, and valleys.
 The streaks are dark at first and get lighter with age.
 The streaks can start in a tiny area, then spread out for hundreds of metres.
 They have been seen to follow the edges of boulders and other obstacles in their path.
-The commonly accepted theories include that they are dark underlying layers of soil revealed after avalanches of bright dust or dust devils.
+The commonly accepted hypotheses include that they are dark underlying layers of soil revealed after avalanches of bright dust or dust devils.
 Several other explanations have been put forward, including those that involve water or even the growth of organisms.